edHelper.com

 By Trista L. Pollard

 1 Our planet has many physical features.
-There are water, land, and vegetation that cover the Earth.
-Vegetation is the trees, grass, and plants that we see everyday.
+The Earth has water, land, and vegetation on it.
+Vegetation means the trees, grass, and plants that we see every day.
 When you look at a globe or a map, you see the land and the water.
-On physical maps you would see mountains, deserts, and grassy areas.
+On physical maps you see mountains, deserts, lakes, rivers, and ice sheets.
 Physical maps use color to show the different types of landforms on Earth.
 Globes also use different colors to show landforms.
 Let's start with landmasses.

 3 Remember when you read that continents are usually surrounded by water?
 Well, Europe and Asia are not surrounded by water.
-In fact, Europe and Asia are separated by land.
+In fact, Europe and Asia are one big landmass.
 The Ural Mountains separate the two continents.
-There are at least two seas that separate Europe and Asia.
-Seas are bodies of saltwater that are surrounded by land.
+There are at least two seas between Europe and Asia.
+Seas are smaller bodies of saltwater that are partially or completely surrounded by land.
 These two seas are the Caspian Sea and the Black Sea.

 Paragraphs 4 to 7: